Principal Investigator is a university employee who has a Full-Time position that includes:

 of the Federal award and only with the written approval of the Federal awarding agency.

-Scholarships and student aid costs. §200.466 (a) Costs of scholarships, fellowships, and other programs of student aid at IHEs
+Scholarships and student aid costs. §200.466 (a) Costs of scholarships, fellowships, and other student aid programs at IHEs are

-are allowable only when the purpose of the Federal award is to provide training to
+allowable only when the Federal award is to provide training to selected participants

-selected participants and the charge is approved by the Federal awarding agency.
-However,
+and the charge is approved by the Federal awarding agency.
+However, tuition remission

-tuition remission and other forms of compensation paid as, or in lieu of, wages to
+and other forms of compensation paid as, or in lieu of, wages to students performing

 - The individual is conducting activities necessary to the Federal award.

-- Tuition remission and other support are provided in accordance with established policy
+- Tuition remission and other support are provided per the established policy of the

-of the IHE and consistently provided in a like manner to students in return for similar
+IHE and consistently provided in a like manner to students in return for similar activities

 - During the academic period, the student is enrolled in an advanced degree program

-at a non-Federal entity or affiliated institution and the activities of the student
+at a non-Federal entity or affiliated institution, and the student's activities in

 - The tuition or other payments are reasonable compensation for the work performed and